rust-lang/book/src/ch15-06-reference-cycles.md

 ### Preventing Reference Cycles Using `Weak<T>`

 So far, we’ve demonstrated that calling `Rc::clone` increases the `strong_count` of an `Rc<T>` instance, and an `Rc<T>` instance is only cleaned up if its `strong_count` is 0.
-You can also create a weak reference to the value within an `Rc<T>` instance by calling `Rc::downgrade` and passing a reference to the `Rc<T>`. _Strong references_ are how you can share ownership of an `Rc<T>` instance. _Weak references_ don’t express an ownership relationship, and their count doesn’t affect when an `Rc<T>` instance is cleaned up.
-They won’t cause a reference cycle because any cycle involving some weak references will be broken once the strong reference count of values involved is 0.
+You can also create a weak reference to the value within an `Rc<T>` instance by calling `Rc::downgrade` and passing a reference to the `Rc<T>`. *Strong references* are how you can share ownership of an `Rc<T>` instance. *Weak references* don’t express an ownership relationship, and their count doesn’t affect when an `Rc<T>` instance is cleaned up.
+They won’t cause a reference cycle, because any cycle involving some weak references will be broken once the strong reference count of values involved is 0.

 When you call `Rc::downgrade`, you get a smart pointer of type `Weak<T>`.
 Instead of increasing the `strong_count` in the `Rc<T>` instance by 1, calling